launchdarkly/api-client-python/docs/RelayProxyConfigurationsApi.md

 Create a new Relay Proxy config

-Create a Relay Proxy config
+Create a Relay Proxy config.

 ### Example